open-source-labs/Chromogen/README.md

 <br><Br>

-[Enter Chromogen 4.0](https://www.npmjs.com/package/chromogen).
+[Enter Chromogen - Now on version 4.0](https://www.npmjs.com/package/chromogen).
 Chromogen is a Jest unit-test generation tool for Zustand Stores, Recoil selectors, and React useState Hooks.
 It captures state changes during user interaction and auto-generates corresponding test suites.
 Simply launch your application after following the installation instructions below, interact as a user normally would, and with one click you can download a ready-to-run Jest test file.
-Alternatively, you can utilize our `Copy To Clip Board` button to grab all of the generated test code.
+Alternatively, you can copy the generated tests straight to your clipboard.

-### Chromogen is currently in active Beta

 ### Chromogen is now compatible with React V18!